EXPERIENCED, Passionate, and InspireD

 MARITZA SOTO, Spanish

 Originally from Mexico, Maritza brings Spanish alive to the children at Greenwood School.
-She has over eight years teaching experience in both public and private schools, most recently at the Live Oak Charter School in Petaluma.
+She has over ten years teaching experience in both public and private schools.
 Maritza holds a B.A. in Chicano Latino Studies and a Bilingual Cross-Cultural Language and Academic Development (BCLAD) certificate from Sonoma State University.
 Maritza loves spending time with her children and especially loves cooking for them.

 SHANA STRONGIN, Math

 EDITH SZENDREY, Music: Strings and Orchestra

 A native of Vancouver, Edith earned a B.S. in music from the University of British Columbia in both violin and viola, and a minor in fine arts.
 In addition to inspiring young musicians for over a decade, she has worked with local symphonies including the Marin Symphony and the San Francisco Opera Orchestra and has performed in chamber music concerts with the San Francisco Chamber Orchestra, the San Francisco Choral Society and the Arlekin Quartet.
 She is director of the Junior Program at the Hawaiian Performing Arts Festival for many years and will be collaborating with the Honolulu Youth Symphony and the Pacific Music Institute this summer.
 Edith also enjoys exploring nature with her children, fishing with her husband, walking her dogs at dawn, swimming under the stars, and hiking with her camera.